Rayhchs/AugTheFace/README.md

 * Results

     Augmented images would be saved in `./res` defaultly.
-Please notice not all of images can be used for augmentation.
+Please notice that not all of images can be used for augmentation.

 ### Path Arguments